NatTuck/hw-quest/content/classes/2024-01/cs2370/syllabus.md

 The following things are obvious cheating:

  - Submitting code that wasn't written by you (or your team).
-   - Two exceptions: Starter code supplied with the assignment, small examples in the lecture notes, textbook, or official documention.
+   - Two exceptions: Starter code supplied with the assignment; small examples in the lecture notes, textbook, or official documention.
  - Sharing your soluton code with other students (except teammates).
  - Looking at other solutions to this or similar problems.